ResearchComputing/Documentation/docs/tutorials/cumulus3.md

 ---
 ####  Part 4.
 Generate Java Web Token (JWT) in CURC HPC
 ---
-* Next we will genrate the Java Web Token on a CURC login node.
+* Next we will generate the Java Web Token on a CURC login node.
 Keep in mind that these tokens are generated with an expiration.
-The max time CURC systems will keep a JWT is **#TODO**.
 Note the JWT output in order submit jobs.
 	> Note: In this example we are generating this token on the Blanca cluster
 	```
 	$ module load slurm/blanca